Citroen C5 Aircross Review

 A drawback of the relaxed suspension is that the C5 Aircross leans quite a bit in corners making it feel less agile than the slightly smaller SEAT Ateca, but that’s a small price to pay for the extra comfort you get over the Seat.

 In terms of engine choice, the C5 Aircross gives the Seat a good run for its money as well.
 It’s best to stick to the 130hp diesel, equipped with the optional eight-speed auto – you won’t be winning any traffic light races but you’ll be rewarded with excellent fuel economy and the strong pull from low revs of the diesel fits the character of the C5 Aircross better than the rev-happy 130hp petrol.
-There are 180hp versions of both the petrol and diesel, but only go for them if you plan to carry passengers or luggage regularly, otherwise they feel overkill and push the price up.
+There are 180hp versions of both the petrol and diesel, but only go for them if you plan to carry passengers or luggage regularly.

 Entry-level cars come with essential safety kit such as automatic emergency braking and lane-departure warning as standard.
 An option worth considering for extra peace of mind is Grip Control – this gives you extra off-road driving modes which use the stability control system to help you out of a muddy campsite or a snowy drive.